Civil Partnership before a Notary

 As a guideline, we can inform you that, according to the current regulatory framework, the usual price charged by a Notary for the formalisation of a civil partnership is between €150 and €270, including VAT.

-This indicative price is calculated for a document of usual content (7 pages) and includes the issuance of a single authorised copy, a simple copy, and an electronic copy for the Registry of Stable Partnerships.
+This indicative price is calculated for a document of usual content (7 pages) and includes the issuance of a single authorised copy, one simple copy, and one electronic copy for the Registry of Stable Partnerships.

-Formalise a civil partnership in Barcelona with JLA Notarios
+Formalise a domestic partnership in Barcelona with JLA Notarios

 Our Notary Office in Barcelona has a team of highly qualified and experienced Notaries to process your deed as a civil partnership in Barcelona.
 We are experts in the applicable regulations and can offer you personalised advice tailored to your specific needs, always answering your questions and concerns.